Guide to the beaches of Egypt's Red Sea resorts

 While these wonders of the world are fascinating reasons to visit the country, there are also some fabulous Egypt beaches away from the main attractions to spend time in and soak up some of the local culture.

-Dubbed the Red Sea Riviera, the Egyptian coast on the western shores of the Gulf of Aqaba and down the west coast of the Red Sea south of the Sinai Peninsular has become a popular holiday destination over the past 20 years and its resorts are becoming increasingly sought after as all-year-round hot spots.
+Dubbed the Red Sea Riviera, the Egyptian coast on the shores of the Gulf of Aqaba and down the west coast of the Red Sea, south of the Sinai Peninsula, has become a popular holiday destination over the past 20 years.

 1. Sharm el-Sheikh

 By far the most widely visited Red Sea destination is Sharm el-Sheikh on the Sinai Peninsula.